loumadev/EdupageAPI/README.md

     isLiked: boolean;
     isDone: boolean;
     isStarred: boolean;
-    isWildcardRecipient: boolean;     // Determines whether exact recipient is known (you should be using `recipientUserString` it this is true)
+    isWildcardRecipient: boolean;     // Determines whether exact recipient is known (you should be using `recipientUserString` if this is true)

     async markAsSeen(): Promise<void>;
     async markAsLiked(state?: boolean = true): Promise<boolean>;